Diplomacy has always been a key element in shaping the art of war and global conflicts.

 Overview

 In a guest talk on Geo’s Naya Pakistan program by Shehzad Iqbal who had invited Senator Mushahid Hussain to discuss the topic ‘Pakistan joins the China Bloc’; the senior politician eloquently presented the case for Pakistan and endeavor to prioritize own national interest.
 He explained that Pakistan didn’t intend joining any bloc whatsoever and declining US democracy summit invitation by foreign office was being misconstrued by the invitee in the most undemocratic of manners.
 For example China who is a major stakeholder in the region was excluded from the summit while India who has now escaped human rights violations on a mass scale sat on the table pretending to be the bastion of democracy.
 Refusal to accommodate any governance methodology that did not mimic US own model all the while keeping a blind eye on most horrid extremist policies of her long-term ally was by every definition undemocratic.
 Perhaps a clear indication that it was not China that was creating a bloc but the so called democratic United States.
+Diplomacy plays a significant role in these international dynamics, illustrating how nations navigate their interests in the global arena.

 This is not something new, pages of history are rife with events that depict nations prioritizing own self-interest when it comes to their security and stability.
 When Napoleon Bonaparte-I seized power in 1799 he directed his guns towards France’s key adversary, British Empire that exuded its influence across continents therefore depriving the French emperor of his own area of influence.
 Bonaparte’s capability of winning wars was not because he was a good soldier but also a great diplomat.
 Instead of landing his armies into British Isles and preparing for a conventional face-to-face war, as was the norm in that era, he resorted to issuing ‘Berlin Decree’ that served as a counter to Britain’s naval blockade.
 The goal of ‘Continental System’ was to force Britain to peace table by depriving her of trade with Europe thereby wrecking her economy.
-Albeit, it proved ineffective primarily because of her Majesty’s uncontested powerful naval fleet yet war academics, such as, Sir Basil Henry Liddell Hart term it as an extraordinary move by French.
+Albeit, it proved ineffective primarily because of her Majesty’s uncontested powerful naval fleet yet war academics, such as, Sir Basil Henry Liddell Hart term it as an extraordinary move by French, showcasing how diplomacy can reshape strategic outcomes.

 Elements of Power

 In a Joint Doctrine Note 1-18 published under the vice-admiralship of Director Kevin Scott (USN) the Joint Chief of Staff, Department of United States Armed Forces; the elements of power were defined as Diplomacy, Information, Military and Economy (DIME).
 Keeping past world events in view, the above mentioned four tenets prove to be essential in all aspects of a state’s policy be it foreign or domestic.
 China’s GDP has exponentially increased since 1978, lifting 800 million out of dismal poverty all the while shaping a narrative integrated in national cohesion, preservation, sustainability and security.
 In an article ‘Understanding China’s 2021 Defense Budget’ by Center for Strategic and International Studies (CSIS), the researchers observed that although China’s defense budget slightly grew with respect to 2016 but maintained at a stable pace with regards to her GDP.
 The massive surge in defense development as observed by the global players is not because of China’s compromise on GDP but due to consistent improvement in her economic profile.
 United States and her allies who have always depended on their war industries post 19th century are witnessing a free fall of their economies as more and more states fight for their sovereign rights to remain impartial in conflicts and prioritizing their economies to increase GDP.
-Trans-Pacific Partnership (TPP), Central American Free Trade Agreement (CAFTA), North American Free Trade Agreement (NAFTA) and Vision 2030 (Kingdom of Saudi Arabia) are few examples that simply fade away when compared to China’s singular trade policy of Belt and Road Initiative (OBOR).
+Trans-Pacific Partnership (TPP), Central American Free Trade Agreement (CAFTA), North American Free Trade Agreement (NAFTA) and Vision 2030 (Kingdom of Saudi Arabia) are few examples that simply fade away when compared to China’s singular trade policy of Belt and Road Initiative (OBOR), highlighting how diplomacy can be more effective than military alliances.

 Needless to say, China’s trade policy provides tremendous opportunities and incentives for countless countries across the globe.
 This trade policy or economic alliance neither deprives the nations of their sovereign rights to govern, enslave them to the dictates of a super power, needlessly drags them into a war alliance, create an environment of instability nor ideological meddling that almost always results in a regime change or worse civil war.
 Revisiting the four tenants of US Joint Doctrine; all of them are possible with just one trade agreement proposed by China.
 The United States, banner holder of democracy should therefore not coerce other nations into joining a bloc against China and instead allow the fledgling communist country to take lead in matters of global economic prosperity.
-QUAD is by this perspective resembles the ‘Berlin Decree’, something doomed to failure in the testimony of history.
+QUAD is by this perspective resembles the ‘Berlin Decree’, something doomed to failure in the testimony of history, illustrating how effective diplomacy could be.

 US “Pivot to Asia”